New e-cigarette laws and other changes to tobacco laws in South Australia

-- to sell or supply e-cigarette products to a person under the age of 18 years;
+- sell or supply e-cigarette products to a person under the age of 18 years;

-- to sell e-cigarette products by retail without a Retail Tobacco and E-Cigarette Merchant’s Licence;
+- sell e-cigarette products by retail without a Retail Tobacco and E-Cigarette Merchant’s Licence;

-- to sell e-cigarette products from temporary outlets, sales trays and vending machines; and
+- sell e-cigarette products from temporary outlets, sales trays and vending machines; and

 From 1 October 2019, to allow a six month transition period for e-cigarette retailers to make changes to their business operations, it is an offence to:

 - advertise and promote e-cigarette products;